“According to human needs psychology, all human motivation can be explained as the desire to meet one or more of six primary human needs. These are

 Everyone experiences the same six human needs.
 However, everyone finds different ways of satisfying these needs.
 Each of these needs can be met in ways that are positive or negative.
 Some ways of satisfying these needs are good for the person, good for others and good for society, and some are bad for everyone.

 The need for certainty

-can be met by going to school and obtaining a degree that will ensure the possibility of making a good living.
-Or it can be met by doing as little as possible and avoiding challenges.
+Can be met by going to school and obtaining a degree that will ensure the possibility of making a good living.
+Or it can be achieved by doing as little as possible and avoiding challenges.
 It can be met by stealing from others and hoarding money and material possessions.
 Or it can be satisfied by holding rigidly to a dogma or a doctrine.

 The need for uncertainty/variety

-can be satisfied by reading on different subjects and meeting different kinds of people.
-Or it can be met by engaging in high-risk sports or by risking one’s life through violent behavior.
-It can be met by engaging in extramarital affairs or simply by watching a movie once in a while.
+Can be satisfied by reading on different subjects and meeting different kinds of people.
+Or it can be reached by engaging in high-risk sports or by risking one’s life through violent behavior.
+It can be met by participating in extramarital affairs or by merely watching a movie once in a while.